mmr116/terraform-cloud-azure-vm/README.md

 Availability zones (select Region which has multiple availability zones)

-Azure VNET and subnet information are also required.
-Additionally, an Azure Key Vault (key_vault_id) is required which will store VM's user credentials (username and password) as Key Vault secrets.

 **Terraform Cloud Configuration**

 Make sure you have Terraform Cloud Account (https://app.terraform.io).
+Tested with Terraform v1.8.2, git version 2.27.0 (installed on CentOS Linux 8)

 Additional structure in the Terraform Cloud:

 Terraform Cloud Organization: Create or use an existing organization within your Terraform Cloud account.